swatijha-2906/IPL-20-21-web-scraping/README.md

 ### Insights-

 1. Cheerio module used here for web scraping.
-2. Disadvantage of cheerio module: it only parses and extracts initial loaded html, so we cannot find first ball commentary using this.
+2. Disadvantage of cheerio module: it only parses and extracts initial loaded html.
 3. HTML seggregation is done using another file (table.html) to make information extraction easier.
 4. Multiple page scraping is done here.